abeeto/project-group14-DATA301/README.md

 It might be really interesting to see where an ideal location to buy/build a new house might be to sell for maximum price.

-We may also be able to find anamolies where they mave a good location that would normally lead to high prices, but for some reason, the house prices on average are lower than others (maybe due to crime or derelict buildings).
-This may have shown us potential bargains in the market and it would be really cool to see the difference in prices now.
+We may also be able to find anamolies where a good location would normally lead to high prices, but for some reason, the house prices on average are lower than others (maybe due to crime or derelict buildings).
+This may have shown us potential bargains in the market back in 1990 and it would be really cool to see the difference in prices now.

 ## Describe your dataset in about 150-200 words